 Ocean Yearbook provides information in one convenient resource.

 As in previous editions, articles provide multidisciplinary expert perspectives on contemporary issues.
 Each new volume draws on policy studies, international relations, international and comparative law, management, marine sciences, economics, and social sciences.
-Each volume contains key legal and policy instruments.
+Key legal and policy instruments are also included.